Cosmic ocean: Sumerian mythology

 In Sumerian mythology, there was an image of the original sea abyss – Apsu, on the site of which the most active of the gods Enki, representing the earth, fresh water and agriculture on irrigated lands, made his home.
 In the beginning, the entire space of the world was filled with an ocean that had neither beginning nor end.
 It was probably believed that he was eternal.
 In its bowels lurked the foremother Nammu.
 In her womb arose a cosmic mountain in the form of a hemisphere, which later became the earth.
 An arc of shiny tin, encircling the hemisphere vertically, later became the sky.
 In the Babylonian version, in the endless primordial Ocean there was nothing but two monsters – the forefather Apsu and foremother Tiamat.

-Zoroastrianism

-Vourukasha is the name of a heavenly sea in Zoroastrian mythology.
-It was created by Ahura Mazda and in its middle stood the Harvisptokhm or the "tree of all seeds".